Hans-Wellmann/web-templates-for-spline.design/README.md

-# Welcome to my templates for loading and displaying Spline.Design creations
+# Welcome to my Spline Website Templates

+### Templates for loading and displaying Spline.Design creations on the web
+#### Customise your site with your unique Spline.Designs and text.

 ## [React Three Fiber]()